-The Euclid style algorithm is along the line of Xin's partial fraction algorithm, so it is time to explain briefly the field of iterated Laurent series.
-We use the list $\texttt{vars}=[x_1,x_2,\dots, x_n]$ to define the working field $K=Q((x_n))((x_{n-1}))\cdots ((x_1))$.
-See \cite{iterate} for detailed explanation.
-Here we only need the fact that every monomial $M\ne 1$ is comparable with $1$ in $K$ by the following rule: find the smallest variable $x_j$ appear in $M$, so $\deg_{x_i} M=0$ for all $i<j$.
+The Euclid style algorithm is along the line of the author's partial fraction algorithm, so it is time to explain briefly the field of iterated Laurent series.
+We use the list $\texttt{vars}=[x_1,x_2,\dots, x_m]$ to define the working field $K=\mathbb{Q}((x_m))((x_{m-1}))\cdots ((x_1))$.
+See \cite{iterate} for a detailed explanation.
+Here we only need the fact that every monomial $M\ne 1$ is comparable with $1$ in $K$ by the following rule: find the ``smallest" variable $x_j$ appearing in $M$, i.e, $\deg_{x_i} M=0$ for all $i<j$.
 If $\deg_{x_j} M>0$ then we say $M$ is small, denoted $M<1$, otherwise we say $M$ is large, denoted $M>1$.
 Thus we can determine which of the following two series expansion holds in $K$.

 When expanding $E$ as a series in $K$, we usually rewrite $E$ in its \emph{proper form}: